 It is remarkable just how quickly we adjust to this new way of living.

 It is also strange… that it doesn’t seem strange.

 Fear of the virus leads many of us to a deep-set caution of others.
-Our instinct is to avoid, be vigilant and be wary.
-Each and every person we encounter is a possible carrier of the virus.
+Our instinct is to avoid, be vigilant and be wary because each and every person we encounter is a possible carrier of the virus.

 Any situation that involves being with other people makes us more cautious, and more alert.
 We hold back, and we expect others to do the same.

 Very quickly, we now assess spatial situations where we do/ do not feel comfortable.
-On the street and in the supermarket aisle: a rising panic, a quick swerve or suddenly standing stock-still.
+On the street and in the supermarket aisle leads to a rising panic, a quick swerve or suddenly standing stock-still.

 I see you.
-I know you are there – but which of us is going to move first?
+I know you are there – but who is going to move first?

 Covid creates a new sense of personal space.
 This is ‘my’ body, this is ‘my’ space.
-Other people, in ‘their’ space, are surrounded by a notional forcefield – because they may have the virus, or they may not.
+Other people, in ‘their’ space, are surrounded by a notional Covid forcefield.
 And so, we keep apart in a way that just a few months ago might seem hostile – or rude.

-Covid lurks on surfaces on tables, menus, petrol pumps, door handles and goods in shops.
-These everyday items that we touch and handle through our fingertips may be the very thing that the Covid-person coughed on.
+Covid may lurk on surfaces on tables, menus, petrol pumps, door handles and goods in shops.
+Everyday items that we touch and handle through our fingertips may be the very thing that the Covid-person coughed on.
 We can’t know for sure.